joelgrus/twitter-globe/README.md

 (Props to Mike Bostock's <a href = "http://bl.ocks.org/mbostock/4183330">World Tour</a>,
  from which I appropriated liberally.)

-Run it yourself with your favorite search phrase:
+Run it yourself with your favorite search phrase.
+First install the dependencies:

 ```bash
 $ npm install